 "I engaged first gear, the car moved slightly, I had to brake.
 As the green light went off, after moments that seemed like an eternity, the engine suddenly stopped.
 I raised my arms, but it was too late".

 As well as Prost, all the competitors up to the Brazilian Boesel, who is in the eleventh row, manage to avoid Pironi's car.
-His March lightly hit with the right rear wheel the stationary car of Pironi, then Paletti, who was following Boesel, arrived and was not able to avoid the impact.
+His March lightly hits with the right rear wheel the stationary car of Pironi, then Paletti, who is following Boesel, arrives and is not able to avoid the impact.
 There was the possibility to pass both on the left and on the right on the grass, but evidently the young Milanese driver did not notice the obstacle.

-"Sid told me to let you know she's okay, just burned ankles and feet".
+"Sid told me to let you know he's okay, just burned ankles and feet".

 "I want to see him, let me see him again".